-- Continued androgen deprivation therapy either by LHRH agonists/antagonists or orchiectomy. - Serum testosterone <50 ng/ml (1.7 nmol/L) within 21 days of treatment arm allocation. - Age \18 years - Disease progression during or after treatment with docetaxel.
-Disease progression for study entry is defined as one or more of the following criteria: - \ At least 3 consecutive PSA rises over a reference value, with an interval of \ 1 week between each determination.
+- Continued androgen deprivation therapy either by LHRH agonists/antagonists or orchiectomy. - Serum testosterone <50 ng/ml (1.7 nmol/L) within 21 days of treatment start (if patient enters treatment phase of the study) - Age \18 years progression for study entry is defined as one or more of the following criteria: - \ At least 3 consecutive PSA rises over a reference value, with an interval of \ 1 week between each determination.
 PSA at screening visit should be \ 2.0 \g/l. - \ Bone disease progression defined by the appearance of \2 new lesions on a bone scan (confirmed by a second bone scan 6 weeks later). - \ Soft tissue disease progression defined by modified RECIST 1.1. - ECOG performance status 0-2 - Written informed consent according to ICH-GCP